-Ready to get acquainted with some of the darkest skies on planet earth?
-An International Dark Skies-certified park, get Death Valley’s Dark Sky Festival on your calendar for an unforgettable celestial show.
-A Dark Sky Ranger-led Death Valley National Park event, listen in on astronomy lectures from the the pros at NASA and the Jet Propulsory Laboratory (JPL), Search for Extraterrestrial Intelligence (SETI), and Dark Sky Rangers, along with astrophotography workshops for all camera formats and skill sets, astronomy walks, and of course unbeatable stargazing with thousands of stars, constellations, planets and galaxies visible to the naked eye.
+Ready to get acquainted with some of the darkest skies on the planet?
+Death Valley’s Dark Sky Festival belongs on your calendar if you’re looking to experience an unforgettable celestial show.
+This Death Valley National Park event invites you to listen in on space and night sky lectures from the pros at the NASA Jet Propulsion Laboratory (JPL), Caltech, and the National Park Service, along with astrophotography workshops for all camera formats and skill sets, astronomy walks, and of course unbeatable stargazing with thousands of stars, constellations, planets, and galaxies visible to the naked eye.

 While admission to this event is free, admission to the park in order to access the event is not.
 For a full list of Death Valley fees and passes, click here.
-For a complete schedule of events, planning your trip to Death Valley, and more information on the Death Valley Dark Sky Festival, get in touch with the park directly at (760) 786-3200.
+For a complete schedule of Dark Sky Festival events and more information on planning your trip to Death Valley, get in touch with the park directly at (760) 786-3200.